dan-leo/masters/thesis/v6/masters6.md

 ## painted picture

+### how does NB-IoT work?

 In the uplink, there are two physical layer channels.
 The random access channel connects to the base station and the uplink channel contains the data and control information.
 In downlink there are four channels.
 Synchronization is used by the endpoint to estimate symbol timing and carrier frequency and obtain the cell identity and frame boundary.
 The broadcast channel contains the master information block (MIB).
 The control channel carries downlink control information and can be repeated 2048 times, as well as the data channel which contains the payload, paging, system information and the random access response. [@Adhikary2016].

+[comment]: # yo
+NB-IoT operation requires a minimum bandwidth of 180 kHz, which is equal to the size of the smallest LTE Physical Resource Block (PRB).
+Depending on the availability of spec- trum, NB-IoT can be either deployed on its own (“standalone operation”), in the guard carriers of existing LTE/UMTS spectrum (“guardband operation”) or within an existing LTE carrier by replacing one or more PRBs (“inband operation”).
+In order to support such flexible deployment scenarios, NB- IoT reuses the LTE design extensively, such as the OFDM (Or- thogonal Frequency Division Multiplexing) type of modulation in downlink, SC-FDMA (Single Carrier Frequency Division Multiple Access) in uplink, channel coding, rate matching and interleaving.
+In addition, a host of new features are added to ensure the demands of IoT based applications.
+Key design changes from LTE include the synchronization sequences, the random access preamble, the broadcast channel and the control channel.
+These changes are primarily motivated by the fact that NB-IoT is required to operate on a minimum bandwidth of 180 kHz (1 PRB), whereas many channels in LTE were designed to span multiple PRBs occupying greater bandwidth compared to 180 kHz.
+These design changes achieve the IoT requirements while ensuring best co-existence performance with the existing LTE system [@Adhikary2016].

+### basestations?

+When only a fraction of the existing LTE cell sites support NB-IoT, devices cannot attach to the best cell if that cell does not support NB-IoT.
+As a result, the path loss can be very high.
+In addition, they also suffer from high interference from non-NB-IoT cells [@Mangalvedhe2016a].

+## evaluations

+**List**

+* periodic link reporting
+  * energy consumption
+  * delay performance
+*

+### Adhikary

-In terms of coverage performance, [@Adhikary2016] takes into account the doppler spread which denotes the speed of the endpoint, but does not take into account inter-cell interference.
+In terms of coverage performance, Adhikary [@Adhikary2016] takes into account the doppler spread which denotes the speed of the endpoint, but does not take into account inter-cell interference.
 Endpoints typically transmit at 23 dBm in an urban environment, with base stations transmitting at 43 or 46 dBm.

 |   Numerology   |   15 kHz   |   3.75 kHz   |
 | ---- | ---- | ---- |